nice-digital/nice-design-system/components/nds-accordion/README.md

 ##### children

 - Type: `React.ReactNode`
+- Required: Yes

-The body of the `Accordion` component hidden content.
+The body of the `Accordion` component, which is hidden by default.

 ```js
 <Accordion title="An accordion title" hideLabel="Hide the content">